tferdous17/flux/README.md

 - Because log files are immutable once closed, this segmentation is essential for retention, cleanup, and efficient disk writes.

 ### LogSegment
-A LogSegment is the core on-disk storage unit.
+A LogSegment is the core on-disk storage unit (aka the log file).
 Each segment:
 - Stores records sequentially (usually grouped into batches).
 - Tracks metadata such as start/end offsets, byte thresholds, current write position, and references to its log file and index file.
 - Becomes read-only once it hits its byte threshold.

-Log segments maintain an internal buffer of incoming writes (with a configurable byte threshold), which allows us to **batch** writes together and periodically flush to disk--ultimately reducing the number of disk writes we have to do which is crucial for performance.
+Log segments maintain an internal buffer of incoming writes (with a configurable byte threshold), which allows us to **batch** writes together and periodically flush to disk—ultimately reducing the number of disk writes we have to do which is crucial for performance.
 At the same time, we populate index entries per write which gets flushed to disk at the same time as the log segment.

 ### IndexEntries
-Index entries are essentially maps containing a bunch of `message offset → byte offset` pairs on disk.
+Index entries is essentially a map containing a bunch of `message offset → byte offset` pairs on disk.
 These files are important for faster lookup on disk as we can lookup a message and immediately find its location in a given file via the associated byte offset which saves us from doing costly full table scans.
 Index writes are also buffered and flushed in sync with the corresponding segment flush, keeping the log and its index consistent.

 ## 6. Producer Architecture
 As mentioned before, Producers are applications writing data to our servers.
 In flux, we implemented producers directly as part of the codebase rather than as standalone external clients, since Flux is not (currently) intended to be a production-ready, externally consumed system.